Code for Leasing Business Premises in England and Wales 2007

 Perceptions of landlords, tenants and their advisors on the impact of the Lease Code 2007 on leasing.

 The report concluded that awareness and advice on the Lease Code 2007 was limited and that it played only a minor role (if at all) in negotiations.
 The general opinion among those involved in negotiating leases was that leases were now "flexible and fair" and that the Lease Code 2007 was unnecessary.

-The second phase of the research is expected to take place in 2010-11.
-It will look at more substantive issues, namely, the impact of the Lease Code 2007 on leasing patterns, against the background of trends in the property market.
+The second phase of the research was expected to take place in 2010-11 and look at more substantive issues, namely, the impact of the Lease Code 2007 on leasing patterns, against the background of trends in the property market.

 On 13 December 2011, the Department for Business, Innovation and Skills published a report setting out recommendations for improving the state of high streets and town centres following an independent review by Mary Portas.
 The report urged landlords to sign up to the Lease Code 2007 and for more to be done to raise awareness of it.
 For more information on the Portas Review, see Legal update, Portas Review recommendations published (www.practicallaw.com/2-517-0067).